 What your child will learn

-Follow the links below to find an overview of what is taught in Year 4, with information, support, and activities:
+Follow the links below to find out more about how English is taught in Year 4:

 Grammar & punctuation in Year 4 (age 8–9)

-- using inverted commas to indicate direct speech.
+- Use inverted commas to when writing speech.

 Spelling in Year 4 (age 8–9)

 - using the possessive apostrophe with regular and irregular plurals, for example the children’s lunch, the girls’ shoes

 Writing in Year 4 (age 8–9)

-- talking about similar pieces of writing, and using these to help them plan their own
+- talk about similar pieces of writing, and using these to help them plan their own

-- using a rich vocabulary and a range of sentence structures to make their writing interesting
+- use a rich vocabulary and a range of sentence structures to make their writing interesting

-- creating settings, characters, and plots for stories
+- create settings, characters, and plots for stories

-- using simple organisational devices (for example, headings and sub-headings) for non-fiction
+- use simple organisational devices (for example, headings and sub-headings) when writing non-fiction

-- proof-reading for spelling, grammar, and punctuation errors.
+- proof-reading their writing for spelling, grammar, and punctuation errors

 Handwriting in Year 4 (age 8–9)